datracka/finance-analyzer/README.md

 ## Train a model

+Currently last version of code is stores in trainer-2

 * `python trainer` to tune a pretrained model.
 Pretrained model is `bert-base-multilingual-uncased`
   * created model store in `/model` folder (gitignored)
 * `python predictor`  and `python pipeline` to test model works

+Also you have `trainer_static_padding.py` that is incompleted and not working.

 ## to install package